Oded Lifshitz: Abduction and captivity

 On 7 October 2023, during the Nir Oz massacre, Lifshitz and his wife were kidnapped from their home to the Gaza Strip, by members of Hamas, and their home was set on fire.
 Hamas militants reportedly broke into the couple's safe room, and Oded was shot in the hand and Yocheved removed from a bed.

 The couple was separated; Yocheved last saw Lifshitz lying at the edge of their property before she was put on the back of a motorcycle and taken into Gaza without her shoes or glasses, and was protected from angry Gazans by the Hamas militants.
 She was reportedly kept in a tunnel with other members of the kibbutz, where they were provided with mattresses and some food and reportedly met Hamas leader Yahya Sinwar.
 Sinwar reportedly assured the captives no harm would come to them and an exchange deal would soon be agreed on.

 Yocheved was released after 17 days.
 Afterwards Yocheved recounted that she had been struck forcefully during her abduction and that she had gone "through hell," but she also said that the Hamas militants took care of sanitation and health as each hostage in her group received their own doctor and had supervised medicine disbursement.

 Oded was reportedly held in an apartment in Khan Yunis for about twenty days, before his health deteriorated and his condition and whereabouts became unknown.
-A released female hostage from Nir Oz kibbutz stated that she saw him alive and well during the time they were held together.
+A released female hostage from Nir Oz stated that she saw him alive and well during the time they were held together until the last day, when he felt unwell and was taken out of the room.